kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 Currently `processItem()` consumes the `dirtyQueue`, requests the API server to delete an item if all of its owners do not exist.
 To support synchronous GC, it has to:

 * treat an owner as "not exist" if `owner.DeletionTimestamp != nil && !owner.Finalizers.Has(OrphanFinalizer)`, otherwise Synchronous GC will not progress because the owner keeps existing in the key-value store.
-* when deleting dependents, if the owner's finalizers include `CollectingGarbage`, it should use the `GarbageCollectionSynchronous` as GC policy.
+* when deleting dependents, if the owner's finalizers include `DeletingDependents`, it should use the `GarbageCollectionSynchronous` as GC policy.
 * if an object has multiple owners, some owners still exist while other owners are in the synchronous GC stage, then according to the existing logic of GC, the object wouldn't be deleted.
 To unblock the synchronous GC of owners, `processItem()` has to remove the ownerReferences pointing to them.

 In addition, if an object popped from `dirtyQueue` is marked as "GC in progress", `processItem()` treats it specially: